electrical-breakdown/simple-calculator/README.md

 ## Design

-I based the color scheme on the iOS calculator and layed out a design in Figma.
+The color scheme was loosely based on the iOS calculator and I laid out the design in Figma.
 When it came time to build the layout in tkinter, I quickly learned that sizing components in pixels was harder than it seemed.
 After some Googling, I found that I could wrap the buttons in frames and then use pixel dimensions to size the frames.
 The grid() method of placement didn't seem to offer the precision I was looking for, so I opted to use place() so I could place everything everything exactly where I wanted it.

 <img src="/calculator_mockup.png" alt="image of the calculator design made in Figma" height="244px" width="164px" />